 ANA will maximize the reach of its limited funding.
-Therefore, applicants that have implemented at least two consecutive projects within one CFDA number may not be funded for a third consecutive project within the same CFDA number if other applicants who have not
+Therefore, applicants that have implemented at least two consecutive projects within one CFDA number may not be funded for a third consecutive project within the same CFDA number if other applicants who have not received ANA funding in the past 3 years are within the scoring range to be funded.
+Project implementation periods include newly awarded first-year project periods, Non Competing

+Continuations (NCC) periods, and No Cost Extensions (NCE) periods.
 See Section V.2.
 Review and Selection Process, ANA Internal Review of Proposed Projects for additional information.